Pryor Mountain Road

 The Roberts Bench Hike begins near Crooked Creek Junction.

 The good gravel road surface ends at Crooked Creek junction.
 The next four miles to Big Ice Cave includes rough and rocky sections.
 Careful driving is required.
 4WD is not needed when the road is dry.
 Custer National Forest regulations do not permit motorized use on this route until late May.
 There may be no sign; it is your responsibility to know.
 Get the latest Motor Vehicle Use Map (MVUM) at the Custer National Forest Office in Billings or Red Lodge.
 For the latest road information phone the Custer National Forest Red Lodge office at (406) 446-2103.

 I. 34.4 miles: Junction.
 Go straight ahead a couple hundred yards to Big Ice Cave, the picnic area, and the Cave Ridge hike.
 The left turn goes about four more miles to Dry Head Vista.
+The rocky road is becoming more challenging for all but high clearance vehicles.
+4WD is not needed when dry.
 This road climbs to nearly 8800 ft elevation.
 Snow and mud can make it impassible even after the late May opening.
 Do not drive off road to go around snow drifts or mud holes.
 Turn around and come back another day.

 J. 38.7 miles: Dry Head Vista.

 The last several hundred yards to Dry Head Vista is now closed to motor vehicles to allow recovery of the fragile vegetation and to respect an area important to Native Americans.
 The short and easy walk to the Vista is grandly rewarded with panoramic views of the Montana plains to the north and east, and down into the Punch Bowl Creek and Dryhead Creek drainages.